 The Strong and Stable mantra, made me think about whether emotions like stability and strength can be externally imposed?
 And is it even desirable to do this?
 Imposed emotions require true feelings to be masked to some degree and then to live in a state of pretence.
 This may be sometimes necessary but I don’t see this imposition as a good thing or a long term option.

 Stability, like all emotions, are responses to what is happening both externally to us in our life and internally within us.
 We can be told that things are stable, but unless our personal experience directly matches that, we won’t feel it with any certainty and it may highlight the opposite.
-Instability, the opposite, creates the sort of feelings that we are probably all too familiar with – tension in neck and shoulders, panicky sensations, a churning feeling in the stomach, restlessness, short and rapid breathing, sighing, difficulty staying focussed, repeating the same thoughts over and over in our heads on waking at 3am.
+Instability, the opposite, creates the sort of feelings that we are probably all too familiar with – tension in the neck and shoulders, panicky sensations, a churning feeling in the stomach, restlessness, short and rapid breathing, sighing, difficulty staying focused, repeating the same thoughts over and over in our heads on waking at 3am.
 We may make efforts to overcome these feelings by thinking rationally about them, but this doesn’t usually work.
 And why would it?
 Feelings aren’t always rational responses.
 They can be really irrational responses.
 And to complicate things, our responses may be not only about our present situation but may be due to what has happened in our past experience or our thinking and imagination about what the future may bring, as well as about the present.

 So creating stability is not simple!
-Externally generated experience maybe outside of our control – it often is - and this lack of control or ability to change things around us, creates its own stress.
+Externally generated experience maybe outside of our control – it often is - and this lack of control or ability to change things around us, additionally creates its own stress.
 Internally generated experience is another set of responses, for example, worrying about what may happen in the future.
 But internal experience is under our control, well sort of!
 So, is it possible to influence the internal experience without masking our emotions, so that a more stable state starts to exist within?
 Can something be done to create stability in our internal state?

 Yes, there are real possibilities for nudging our internal experience to create more stability leading to subtle changes in our emotions.
 It is possible to direct the internal environment with some effect on the thoughts we have but it’s not through thinking!
 This is best done through some positive, physical steps or actions that don’t rely on our thinking at all – just the doing of them.

 I’ve drawn on guidance from a particular text, the Yoga Sutras which is an ancient text on Yoga.
-It mainly considers the workings of the mind and how to resolve the difficulties that our minds present us with and on reading it, one is struck by the workings of ancient minds is equivalent to the workings of modern minds.
+It mainly considers the workings of the mind and how to resolve the difficulties that our minds present us with and on reading it, one is struck by how the workings of minds many generations ago is not different to the workings of modern minds.
 We still are working with the same complexities of how to live with healthy minds in healthy bodies.
 The Yoga Sutras, and Yoga generally, assumes that in order to use the techniques presented, the Yogi will already have a well-established state of mental stability.
 However obstacles need to be overcome to maintain this stable state and the text presents techniques that are not only good for that, but are also useful for developing a state of stability too.
 I’ve selected some of these for the four Yoga practices I put together, to create that sense of stability from within.

 Yoga practice, in this case mainly postures (asana) with focus on breathing, has the ability to change our mental state.
 We experience a different state at the end of a practice compared to the start.
 The following ways of practising can bring a feeling of stability.